scurvy/OpenTSDB-UDP-Proxy/README.md

 What are the requirements?
 --------------------------

-You'll need Ruby, the memcached gem, and the eventmachine gem to run the script.
-You'll also need couchbase/memcached setup along with OpenTSDB, Hbase, Hadoop, etc.
+You'll need Ruby, the memcached or redis gem, and the eventmachine gem to run the script.
+You'll also need couchbase/redis setup along with OpenTSDB, Hbase, Hadoop, etc.

 Your stuff is OK, but I want to modify it.
 Can I change it?
 -----------------------------------------------------------